Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu has not been seen out side of cyberspace for a while but when we see him he now has hair on his head and no longer has a fat belly.

-	- Minia fights Airiona in cyberspace

 	- Now having a Cyber.Beast Makkusu has customized his CSD to have a hologram of a bird(owl?)

-	- Mini falls in the backyard of Makkusu

-		Makkusu asks what happend Minia tells him that she is not supposed to tell him but because he saved her that he will tell him.
-She insist that he does not tell anyone because if word gets out she will be in trouble

-	- Makkusu tells a worried Spike what happen

-		it is placed on the news Minia teleports to Makkusu enraged that he told.
-He is seen taking a shower and is wearing his headband/glasses Minia asks him why he wears even while in the shower.
-He tells her that it is a keepsake from his parents that he doesnt want to lose.

 	- Makkusu learns that Airiona is a cyvolter and he may have been helped them
 7. **Approach To The Inmost Cave**<br>